Brisbane Marriage Registry Photography Overview

 Saturday or Sunday Weddings

-• There is generally metered street parking available on Albert Street on Saturdays, and there is even (if you are lucky!) limited 100% free street parking on Turbot Street on both sides in some places (only on weekends, as shown below).
-These parks are mainly up the left hand side of Turbot Street, but there are also a few just after the traffic lights on Albert Street on the right hand side.
+There is generally metered street parking available on Albert Street on Saturdays, and there are now 2H metered parks on Turbot St (pay by app on Turbot St).
+These parks are mainly up the left hand side of Turbot Street, but there are also a few just after the traffic lights on Albert Street on the right hand side near Sofitel Hotel.
+The app required to pay for these parks is called ‘Cellopark’.

-• There is a surprisingly clean, en-suite style public bathroom located on the ground floor of the building, just ask the security guard at the desk for directions if you can’t find it because it’s somewhat hidden.
+There are surprisingly clean and spacious, public bathrooms located in the lobby of the building, just ask the security guard at the desk for directions if you can’t find it, because they are not clearly signposted.

-• If you are in an Uber, Limo or Taxi or being dropped off, it will be on the right hand side of Turbot Street (one way) so try to get into that lane as you approach 179 Turbot Street.
+If you are in an Uber, Limo or Taxi or being dropped off, it will be on the right hand side of Turbot Street (one way) so try to get into that lane as you approach 179 Turbot Street.
+179 Turbot St is the ideal address to provide UBER or any limousine services or friends dropping you off, because it’s BEFORE the registry, and there are loading zones in that area.

 Weekday Weddings